nathanhollows/AmazingTrace/README.md

 ## Game play

+See the [wiki](https://github.com/nathanhollows/AmazingTrace/wiki) for roadmap and [How to play](https://github.com/nathanhollows/AmazingTrace/wiki/How-to-play).

 Users are given a team code, which are randomly generated when the game is launched.
 The team code is written on a card and given out.
 The card outlines very briefly how to play.

 <img src="https://user-images.githubusercontent.com/13064427/110064102-599c8980-7dd1-11eb-9f4f-e29f2d64e906.png" width="50%">